 Simultaneously decreasing your cost per conversion, but still getting inspiration for new keywords in order to expand your successful AdWords campaign ?
 It’s possible!
 Using so-called "mirrored campaigns," the current campaign is split into two campaigns.
-One of these two campaigns contains keywords that are set at the keyword option exact and the other campaign contains keywords that are set at broad.
+One of these two campaigns contains keywords that are set at the keyword option exact match and the other campaign contains keywords that are set at broad match.
 This post describes how you can easily create these mirrored campaigns in AdWords, as well as sharing some real results.

 AdWords advertising allows you to buy search terms in four different ways.
 These four keyword matching options determine which Google searches can trigger your ads to appear.
 The first option is broad match, in which the ad appears on similar phrases and relevant variations (e.g. synonyms and plurals).
 A second option is phrase match which ensures that the ad is showed when the search query contains the exact phrase.
 This search query can contain other words before or after this phrase.
 A third option is exact match whereby the ad is displayed only if the search query exactly matches the purchased keyword combination.
 Finally, there is the negative keyword option which ensures that your ad is not displayed when the search query contains this keyword.
 With mirrored campaigns, you can reap the benefits of both broad and exact match by creating two identical campaigns that differ only in their use of keyword matching options.